appbaseio/Docs/content/docs/reactivesearch/v4/advanced/reactivecomponent.md

 |------|----------|
 |  `Object` |   Yes   |

 endpoint prop provides the ability to query a user-defined backend service for this component, overriding the data endpoint configured in the ReactiveBase component.
-Works only when `enableAppbase` is `true`.

 Accepts the following properties:
 -   **url** `String` [Required]